MostroP2P/mostro/book/src/admin_settle_order.md

 }
 ```

-## Mostro updates nip 33 events
+## Mostro updates parameterized replaceable events

-Mostro will publish two nip33 messages, one for the order to update the status to `settled-by-admin`, this means that the hold invoice paid by the seller was settled:
+Mostro will publish two parameterized replaceable messages, one for the order to update the status to `settled-by-admin`, this means that the hold invoice paid by the seller was settled:

 ```json
 [